datecs/slate/source/index.html.md

 # APIs Usage

-Make sure your printer is in normal state before executing single or multiple commands.
-If your printer stuck in some not working state, SDK can try to set it in normal state using `checkAndResolve`.

 > Check and resolve device problems

 ```java
 FiscalDevice device = ...;
 device.checkAndResolve();
 ```

+Make sure your printer is in normal state before executing single or multiple commands.
+If your printer stuck in some not working state, SDK can try to set it in normal state using `checkAndResolve`.

+Take a look on [customCommand](#custom-command) if there's missing methods on the API, but still supported by printer, but be careful.
+Because of variety of devices and countries this API define subset of all commands and it's a superset of all common and widely used commands.
+Before writing your own logic using `customCommand` please check if the desired command exists in device country extension or some of the peripheral controls.

 ## Sales
 To sale something there are some things you might know: